NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 We [pay the developers](#contributor-compensation-program) who contribute to this open-source project.

-Commercial use of this software requires a commercial license.
-Please visit https://nearbyshops.org/pricing.html to know more about our pricing.
+Its free of non-commercial use but commercial use of this software requires a permission.

 <img src="https://github.com/SumeetMoray/Nearby-Shops-End-User-Android-app/blob/master/media/nearby-shops-logo-small.png" width="140">